masonwan/ember-app-tester/README.md

 ├─ app3
 ```

-AppTester will copy all the apps to the cache path (system temp directory by default), and run yarn and bower install for each of the app dir.
+AppsLoader will copy all the apps to the cache path (system temp directory by default), and run yarn and bower install for each of the app dir.

 ## Installation